Is Q-Learning Minimax Optimal? A Tight Sample Complexity Analysis

 \subsection{Proof outline for Theorem~\ref{thm:LB-example}}

-\paragraph{Construction of a hard instance and its property} Let us construct an MDP $\mathcal{M}_{\mathsf{hard}}$ with state space $\cS=\{0,1,2,3\}$ (see a pictorial illustration in Figure~\ref{fig:hard-MDP}).
+\paragraph{Construction of a hard instance with 4 states and 2 actions.} Let us construct an MDP $\mathcal{M}_{\mathsf{hard}}$ with state space $\cS=\{0,1,2,3\}$ (see a pictorial illustration in Figure~\ref{fig:hard-MDP}).
 We shall denote by $\cA_s$ the action space associated with state $s$.
 The probability transition kernel and reward function of $\mathcal{M}_{\mathsf{hard}}$ are specified as follows

 where the parameter $p$ is taken to be

 Before moving forward to analyze the behavior of Q-learning, we first characterize the optimal value function and Q-function of this MDP; the proof is postponed to Section~\ref{sec:proof-lem:optimal-V-Q-hardMDP}. \begin{lemma} Consider the MDP $\mathcal{M}_{\mathsf{hard}}$ constructed in \eqref{eq:construction-hard-MDP}.
 One has